 Constraint: An alter-type-spec shall be one type-spec unless it appears in a generic type declaration statement.

 R703b alter-derived-type-spec is derived-type-spec-list

 Constraint: An alter-derived-type-spec shall be one derived-type-spec unless it appears in a generic type declaration statement.

-R702(asis) type-spec is intrinsic-type-spec or derived-type-spec or enum-type-spec or enumeration-type-spec

-C703(asis) The derived-type-spec shall not specify an abstract type (F023:7.5.7).

 NOTE 1